Program overview

 Graduates of the Double Degree program can pursue a variety of career paths in Canada, including:

-• Language Teacher: Educators who teach languages in schools, focusing on developing students' communication skills.
+- Language Teacher: Teach languages in schools, focusing on developing students' communication skills and cultural understanding.

-• Translator/Interpreter: Experts who facilitate communication between speakers of different languages in various settings.
+- Translator/Interpreter: Facilitate communication between speakers of different languages in various settings, including business and education.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.